 But before you get started on specific marketing plans or campaigns, one core type of messaging you need to create is the descriptions of each of your products.All your products/ services should uphold your core brand positioning and brand pillars.
 Click To Tweet

-See the brand positioning example from Lush cosmetics below.
-Their primary buyer persona are urban people who want to look good but also care about the environment.
+See the brand positioning example from Lush Cosmetics below.
+Their primary buyer persona is urban people who want to look good but also care about the environment.

 And these are their pillars, as mentioned.